-corbaname:rir:[/NameService]#string-name string-name is a string that conforms to the format allowed by a CosNaming::CosNamingExt::StringName (see "Representing Names as Strings" on page 495).
+''' corbaname:rir:[/NameService]#string-name string-name is a string that conforms to the format allowed by a CosNaming::CosNamingExt::StringName (see "Representing Names as Strings" on page 323).
 A corbaname can omit the NameService specifier.
-For example, the following call to string\to\object() is equivalent to the call shown earlier:
+For example, the following call to string to object() is '''

+'''

-obj = orb->string\to\object("corbaname:rir:#Checking/Basic");
+obj = orb->string_to_object("corbaname:rir:#Checking/Basic");

+'''